 In the 1960s Calgary, abstract art as a form of expression was at its best in the paintings of artists who, like Harry, began looking beyond local painting traditions – landscape and other regional subject matter – as a reaction to the impact of international developments (Abstract Expressionism) and by rising ambitions strengthened by travel and study abroad.
 Harry at the time stepped forth with optically rich oil paintings featuring band-aid strips of colour (Mary Beth Laviolette).

 Harry travelled and worked extensively in Europe, Japan and the United States.
+In 1961, Harry returned to Calgary to assume a teaching position at the new University of Alberta, Calgary campus.
+He retired In 1988 after 27 years with the rank of Professor Emeritus of Art.
 He has been the recipient of the Canada Council Senior Fellowship and various awards such as First Prize for Painting at the 10th Winnipeg Show and the Jacox Award-Joint Prize, All Alberta Exhibition from the Edmonton Art Gallery.
 He has exhibited his artwork in many national and international exhibitions.

 Selected exhibitions include: